Thairath Online

 Minute 2: Take deep breaths without touching your phone.

-Minute 3: Move and gently stretch your muscles.
+Minute 3: Move and stretch your muscles.

 Minute 4: Make your bed neatly.